maevadevs/Go-Developer-Foundation/01-Hello-World/readme.md

 - Example: `"fmt"`
   - A standard package within Go ([pkg.go.dev/std/fmt](https://pkg.go.dev/fmt))
   - Short for *format*
-  - Mostly used for debugging and development
+  - Mostly used for debugging, development, and formatting
 - Unless we import a package, we have no access to any functionalities from another package
   - Exception: ***Files in the same package do not have to be imported into each other before they can be used***
 - We are not limited to importing packages from the standard library
-  - We can import packages written by other engineers and 3rd partie as well
+  - We can import packages written by other engineers and 3rd parties as well

 ```go
 import "fmt"